HeribertoUroza/heriberto.dev/README.md

 10. Add picture at the bottom of page.
     - black and white.
     - include tie.
+11. Auto fill in css grid to make site more responsive.
+12. Switch `height: 90vh` to percentage and test.

 ### Completed
 3. Research how the Tie will change color based on the page they are on.